KareemMohamed95/Master/README.md

                        env = NULL)
-mjxMenuHTMLCSS -> TRUE if you want the MathJax renderer to HTML-CSS, FALSE if you want the MathJax renderer to PreviewHTML Authorization -> "TRUE" if you are running the application in Development mode or deploying to your shinyapps.io account, "FALSE" if you are deploying the application to westemit account observeOnlanguageBtn -> TRUE if you want the default observing of the LanguageButton , FALSE if have another observing logic that you want to make in the template
-Same observes are the same
-env -> must be the shiny server environment if you want any of the default observing to happen
+mjxMenuHTMLCSS -> TRUE if you want the MathJax renderer to HTML-CSS, FALSE if you want the MathJax renderer to PreviewHTML Authorization -> "TRUE" if you are running the application in Development mode or deploying to your shinyapps.io account, "FALSE" if you are deploying the application to westemit account observeOnlanguageBtn -> TRUE if you want the default observing of the LanguageButton , FALSE if you have another observing logic that you want to make in the template the other observes are the same env -> must be the shiny server environment if you want any of the default observing to happen
 ```